twilio/voice-quickstart-ios/README.md

 # Twilio Voice Swift Quickstart for iOS

-> This is a beta release of the Programmable Voice 3.X SDK for iOS.
-This major version now uses WebRTC and is still under active development.
-APIs are subject to change and we recommend you look at known issues provided in the [changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/3x-changelog).
+> This is a beta release of the Programmable Voice 3.X SDK for Android.
+This major version now uses WebRTC.
+APIs are unlikely to change.
+We recommend you look at known issues provided in the [changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/3x-changelog).
 > To use a generally available version of the Programmable Voice SDKs for iOS please see the [master](https://github.com/twilio/video-quickstart-swift/tree/master) branch based on the 2.X APIs.

 ## Get started with Voice on iOS: